nicknochnack/WatsonxAgentGarden/docs/README.md

 ## 🌐 Live Site

-The course is available at: `https://nicknochnack.github.io/6-08-2025-DTA/`
+The documentation site is available at: `https://nicknochnack.github.io/WatsonxAgentGarden`

 ## 📁 Structure